MMIV-ML/ELMED219-2025/Lab1-NetworkSci-PSN/README.md

 ### Your turn!

 Spend some time playing around with the provided examples.
-You'll find some questions for you to investigate in the notebook.
+You'll find some questions for you to investigate in the notebooks.
 If you're already familiar with graphs and networks, you can try your hand at more advanced examples or, even better, help out other less experienced team members.